 As your needs change, you may move between different aspects of our services.
 We will work with you to decide what is best for you.

-We provide care in our 12 bed in-patient unit in Blackrock Hospice in our 12 bed in-patient unit in Blackrock Hospice, our out-patient services as well as in patients own homes via our Specialist Community Palliative Care Team (CPCT).
+We provide care in both our 15 bed in-patient unit in Wicklow Hospice as well as in patient’s own homes via our Specialist Community Palliative Care Team (CPCT).

 Community Palliative Care Services

 If you need specialised support and are living in your home or another place of care, the community palliative care team (CPCT) will link with you.
 Your home may be a nursing home, hostel, community hospital or family member’s home.

 Over time, your care might move between different arms of our community service.
 This depends on your needs; how you are feeling; your mobility; your personal goals and other hospital appointments.
 But the team looking after you work closely together to help support you and your loved ones.